signalapp/Signal-Desktop/CONTRIBUTING.md

 [mocha](http://mochajs.org/) and our assertion library is [chai](http://chaijs.com/api/assert/).

-To run tests, open `test/index.html` in your browser.
-Note that

- * Some tests depend on the native client module.
-These will fail unless you load the test page from the `chrome-extension://` namespace (as opposed to the `file://` namespace or via a local webserver.
- * Some tests may read, write or clear localStorage.
-It is recommended that you create a Chrome user profile just for running tests to avoid clobbering any existing account and message data.
+To run tests, use `grunt dev` or `grunt connect watch` to spin up a local webserver, then point your browser to localhost:9999/test/index.html and localhost:9999/libtextsecure/test/index.html